mr-adam-young/index/README.md

-# isme
+# ISME

-Index transition project.
-Prototyping and building out code for inclusion in framework later.
+## Interversal Systems Management Engine

+### About
+CRM and ERP system for metal fabrication company.